siddhi-io/siddhi/docs/season-of-docs-2019.md

 project proposals to encourage you to participate and become a contributor in the Siddhi open source community.

-If you are interested in working on any of the below projects and if you need further information, please feel free to contact the mentors listed under each proposal below or write to us via siddhi-dev@googlegroups.com .
+If you are interested in working on any of the below projects and if you need further information, please feel free to contact the mentors listed under each proposal below, or write to us via siddhi-dev@googlegroups.com .

 Happy documenting with Google Season of Docs!